HappyShield/happyshield.github.io/index.md

 ---

 Healthcare workers need face shields in addition to masks and goggles to provide protection from splashes and sprays of infected bodily fluids from Covid-19 patients during a number of high-risk medical procedures and situations.
-There is currently a **significant shortage of face shields globally**, which is likely to be **particularly severe in less wealthy regions** without the ability to buy or manufacture necessary PPE as easily or quickly as wealthy countries.
+There is currently a **significant shortage of face shields globally**, which is likely to be **particularly severe in less wealthy regions** without the ability to buy or manufacture necessary Personal Protective Equipment (PPE) as easily or quickly as wealthy countries.

 ---